Fusionaimcp4/mpcp4_landing/content/blog/how-fusion-reduces-ai-costs-by-70.md

 ---
-title: "How Fusion Reduces AI Costs by 70%"
+title: How Fusion Reduces AI Costs by 70%
-date: "2025-11-03"
+date: '2025-11-03'
-author: "Product Team"
+author: Product Team
+excerpt: >-
-excerpt: "Learn how Fusion's intelligent orchestration and cost optimization features can dramatically reduce your AI infrastructure spending."
+  Learn how Fusion's intelligent orchestration and cost optimization features can dramatically reduce your AI infrastructure spending.
-image: "/fution_logo.png"
+image: ''
-tags: ["fusion", "cost-optimization", "tutorial"]
+tags:
+  - fusion
+  - cost-optimization
+  - tutorial
 ---

 # How Fusion Reduces AI Costs by 70%